MeritCards/sync/README.md

 ## Endpoints

 Merit Cards Sync is a _REST_ API.
-To learn what features are available, you should use a REST client and parse its hypermedia responses.
+To learn what features are available, you should use a REST client and look at its hypermedia responses.
 For example, if you query the index page, you get a list of links:

 ```html
 <ul class="links">